Judge orders ICE to give notice before detaining some Cambodians for deportation

 A lawyer for the petitioners called the order a “clear message” to Immigration and Customs Enforcement (ICE).

 ICE officials did not respond to a request for comment.
-An email from ICE said the agency’s spokespeople are out of office during the government shutdown and are prohibited by law from working.
+An email from ICE said the agency’s spokespeople were out of office during the government shutdown and are prohibited by law from working.

 Deported: A Grassroots Movement (Part 1 of 5)March 16, 201707:40